 Most of us recognize the giant stone statues of Easter Island, but what’s the story behind them?
 Nova’s online adventure “Secrets of Easter Island” delves into the mystery with a virtual tour.

-23. Son Doong Cave
+29. Son Doong Cave

 National Geographic lets you explore the world’s largest cave, located in Vietnam.
 Use the interactive map to enjoy the fully immersive experience (sound on!).

-24. Ancient Egypt
+30. Ancient Egypt

 You don’t need a time machine!
 Discovering Ancient Egypt has a ton of free resources, but it’s the interactive pyramid map and 3D temple reconstructions that really give it a field trip feel.

 No, really!
 You can absolutely “go” to the red planet.
 With Access Mars, you can see the actual surface of Mars, recorded by NASA’s Curiosity rover.
 Trust us—don’t skip the intro.
 And if your kids liked that, check out this 4K tour of the moon.
 These may go down in history as some of the best virtual field trips your students get to experience.